SemanticMediaWiki/SemanticMediaWiki/.github/ISSUE_TEMPLATE/add-tester.md

 ---
 name: Membership
 about: Add a tester
-title: 'Please add me as a tester'
+title: Please add me as a tester
-labels: SMW Tester
+labels: ''
-assignees: '@kghbln, @hexmode'
+assignees: ''

 ---